The John Hulley Day. A Celebration of Movement, Heritage and Community

 Sunday 14th June

-A vibrant tri‑sport challenge across the city
+A vibrant tri‑sport challenge along the waterfront

 A celebration of Liverpool’s movement, heritage and community spirit

-Despite the different routes and demands of each discipline, the event is designed so that athletes from all three challenges finish within a similar window — typically within 15 minutes of one another.
-This creates a powerful shared moment at the John Hulley Statue, where supporters gather to welcome cyclists, runners and swimmers back into the heart of the celebration.
+Although each route has its own rhythm and pace, the day is shaped so that participants from all three activities return within a similar window — usually within around 15 minutes of one another.
+This creates a shared, uplifting moment back at the John Hulley Statue, where supporters gather to welcome everyone home.

 The Three Events